artem-ogre/CDT/docs/README.md

 - No two constraint edges intersect each other (overlapping boundaries are allowed)

 **Post-conditions:**
-- Triangles have counter-clockwise (CCW) winding
+- Triangles have counter-clockwise (CCW) winding in a 2D coordinate system where X-asix points right and Y-axis points up.

 <a name="implementation-details"></a>